senooken/MTGCounter/README.md

 You can fill in turn's comment in [COMMENT] field.

 After fix life changes, select [COMMIT] button.
-Information of turn is commited and shown top list.
+Information of turn is committed and shown top list.
 In this list, value is editable except for [Turn/Time].

-[COMMENT] fieled is shown end of right in list.
+[COMMENT] field is shown end of right in list.
 You can slide list item to left and right .

 If select [PENDING] button, append current life and player ID [COMMENT] field.